 The PTA budget process begins in March of each year, when the PTA Board of Directors convenes a budget committee.
 This committee consists of the Treasurer, the President, the Vice President of Programs and the Principal, along with any PTA member who is interested in participating.
 The most recently completed budget committee included a diverse representation of teachers and parents, representing a variety of viewpoints.

 Representatives of all enrichment programs submit proposed budgets for the upcoming year.
-Additionally, input from the broader parent and teacher community is collected through a series of budget town hall meeting in March and April, where parents and teachers provide feedback about how the financial support of the PTA can be best used to support the goals of the school.
+Additionally, input from the broader parent and teacher community is collected through parent/teacher surveys, where parents and teachers provide feedback about how the financial support of the PTA can be best used to support the goals of the school.

 With this information, the budget committee holds three to four meetings to discuss the details of the budget.
 This includes setting fundraising goals to determine the amount of revenue as well as setting spending priorities to determine the level of expense.

 This information is summarized into a draft budget that is presented at the April meetings of the PTA Board and full association.
 Additional work occurs and then the budget committee presents a final budget at the May meetings of the PTA Board and full association.